 James Franco won a Golden Globe Award for Best Actor on Jan.
 7, but his big night backfired as several angry women lashed out at the “Time’s Up” pin on his lapel – a pin associated with the growing movement against sexual harassment.

 Ally Sheedy (from The Breakfast Club) expressed her disappointment through Twitter saying, “James Franco just won.
 Please never ask me why I left the film/tv business.”

 Franco and Sheedy worked on an off-Broadway production of “The Long Shrift” in 2014, yet despite the lack of rumor or complaint from the 55 year-old actress, the Golden Globes induced a harsh reaction – “Why is a man hosting?
 Why is James Franco allowed in?
 Said too much.
 Nite love ya #goldenglobes”

 Actress Violet Paley also had something to say on Twitter.
-“Cute #TIMESUP in James Franco,” she tweeted, “Remember when you pushed my head down in a car towards your exposed p[****] & that other time you told my friend to come to your hotel when she was 17?
+“Cute #TIMESUP in James Franco,” she tweeted, “Remember…that other time you told my friend to come to your hotel when she was 17?
 After you had already been caught doing that to a different 17 year old?”